Emplate/emplate-ios-sdk/README.md

     NSLog(@"Error: %@", error);
 }];
 ```

+### Scanning for beacons
+The service which handle all the beacons scanning stuff is _EMBeaconManager_.

 ## Who do I talk to?
 Feel free to contact Søren Gregersen from Emplate ApS if you have any questions about this SDK.
 Catch me on soren@emplate.it or +45 5056 1337.